 Your doctor may use one or more of the following tests to determine whether you have colon polyps:

-Fecal occult blood test — A sample of stool is examined for tiny traces of blood, an indication of polyps.
+- Fecal testing— A sample of stool is examined for tiny traces of blood or DNA or both, an indication of polyps.

 If a polyp is not removed, it will continue to grow larger.
 It usually takes several years for a polyp to change to a cancer.
 However, some polyps have malignant cells even though they are small.
 About one-third of adenomatous polyps will progress to cancer in three to five years if undetected or ignored.

 Preventing a colon polyp